 Those conducting substantial fieldwork in their second year will not be expected to submit for Confirmation until their seventh term.
-Otherwise, students should submit by Friday of Week 6 of the sixth term from admission as a PRS student, and no later than the ninth term.
+Otherwise, students should submit by Friday of Week 6 later than the eighteenth term or earlier than the twelfth term.